 Integrity.
 Excellence.
 Justice.

-The Bar Representation Fee (BRF) funds the Bar Council's vital work in representing the Bar's interests and promoting and supporting fair access to and the administration of justice.
-All of the funds raised from the BRF are used exclusively for this work.
+The Bar Representation Fee (BRF) funds the Bar Council's vital work in representing the Bar and promoting access to justice.

 Save the date: The 2016 Annual Bar & Young Bar Conference will take place on Saturday 15 October 2016.
 More details and how to book your can be found here.

 Barristers in their early years of practice will be further supported through the development of a new toolkit and online hub, both of which address some of the key issues relevant to the Young Bar.

 The Direct Access Portal, which acts as an online register, is the main hub for consumers, businesses and other organisations seeking to find a direct access barrister.
 The aim of the new website is to help drive more business to barristers.

 The Law Reform Essay Competition is aimed at developing and fostering an interest in law reform in pupils, law students, CPE/GDL students, BPTC students and those aiming for a career at the Bar.
 The competition offers prizes which total £10,000.

 (4 days ago)

 The Bar Council has responded to today’s report from the Public Accounts Committee, on the criminal justice system.